- Publications & Insights

-Craig Kennedy is co-head of our Technology, Media and Telecommunications Sector.
+Craig Kennedy is head of our Technology, Media & Telecommunications Sector.

 Craig advises clients operating or looking to enter into the African market.
 He advises on a broad spectrum of commercial agreements including telco infrastructure sharing arrangements, fibre optic network deployments (on an EPC, EPCM, BOT or simple design build basis), system integration, software development, software or platform licensing, IT services (in all its forms), outsourcing and distribution (through direct or indirect channels).
 Craig sits on the firms technology and blockchain focus groups.

 Having worked on the supplier side of transactions, Craig now has a particular interest in advising customers looking to procure services, software and IT solutions from IT suppliers or customers looking to outsource services to third-party service providers.

 Craig has B.Com and LLB degrees from the University of KwaZulu-Natal.

 On the commercial side, Craig advised MTN, Neotel and Vodacom in the procurement (and he chaired the steering committee overseeing the implementation) of each party’s fibre optic networks across South Africa, as well as: